Synaptogenesis: Synapse formation specificity

-A remarkable aspect of synaptogenesis is the fact that motoneurons are able to distinguish between fast and slow-twitch muscle fibers; fast-twitch muscle fibers are innervated by "fast" motoneurons, and slow-twitch muscle fibers are innervated by "slow" motoneurons.
-There are two hypothesized paths by which the axons of motoneurons achieve this specificity, one in which the axons actively recognize the muscles that they innervate and make selective decisions based on inputs, and another that calls for more indeterminate innervation of muscle fibers.
+A remarkable aspect of synaptogenesis is the fact that motor neurons are able to distinguish between fast and slow-twitch muscle fibers; fast-twitch muscle fibers are innervated by "fast" motor neurons, and slow-twitch muscle fibers are innervated by "slow" motor neurons.
+There are two hypothesized paths by which the axons of motor neurons achieve this specificity, one in which the axons actively recognize the muscles that they innervate and make selective decisions based on inputs, and another that calls for more indeterminate innervation of muscle fibers.
 In the selective paths, the axons recognize the fiber type, either by factors or signals released specifically by the fast or slow-twitch muscle fibers.
 In addition, selectivity can be traced to the lateral position that the axons are predeterminately arranged in order to link them to the muscle fiber that they will eventually innervate.
 The hypothesized non-selective pathways indicate that the axons are guided to their destinations by the matrix through which they travel.
 Essentially, a path is laid out for the axon and the axon itself is not involved in the decision-making process.
 Finally, the axons may non-specifically innervate muscle fibers and cause the muscles to acquire the characteristics of the axon that innervates them.
 In this path, a "fast" motoneuron can convert any muscle fiber into a fast-twitch muscle fiber.
 There is evidence for both selective and non-selective paths in synapse formation specificity, leading to the conclusion that the process is a combination of several factors.